Traveling Michigan’s Thumbcoast During COVID

 #TravelConfidently when you #DiscoverTheBlue

-Social distancing is required in public outdoor places; the parks, beaches and facilities such as public bathrooms are open.
+Social distancing is required in public outdoor places; the parks, beaches and facilities such as public bathrooms are open seasonally in the warmer months.
 Travelers and local residents are required to maintain proper space and not overcrowd these areas.
-If a major park or beach area becomes too full, the parking lots will be restricted by park employees who will monitor when vehicles are leaving, then allowing another vehicle to enter; this will control any crowding situations.
-Visit www.michigan.org/guidelinesfortravelers for CDC tips and safe practices in public places brought to you by Pure Michigan.
+When a park or beach area becomes too full, the parking lots will be restricted by park employees who will monitor when vehicles are leaving, then allowing another vehicle to enter; this will control any crowding situations.